JacobBarrios/SER321-Spring2025-jmbarri2-Assignment-4/activity1 given/README.md

  - type <String>: Echoes original operation selected from request.
  - data <Depends on the operation>: The result returned by the server.
    - Add <String>: Returns the new list
-   - Display <String>: String from list at specified index
+   - Display <String>: List of strings
    - Count <int>: Number of elements (Strings) in the list

 General Error Response: